 In the 1980s, we became Europe's largest health screening operator, with the service employing 300 doctors and 50 specially-trained nurses.

-We continued to grow in the care homes sector with the acquisition of 30 homes in the UK in 1996 and a further 181 homes in 1997 through Bupa's purchase of Community Nursing Homes, Goldsborough Healthcare Group and Care First Group.
+We continued to grow in the care homes sector with the acquisition of over 200 homes in the UK through purchasing Community Nursing Homes, Goldsborough Healthcare Group and Care First Group.

-We expanded our Asian footprint to Thailand in the mid-1990s and Bupa Arabia was launched in 1997.
+We expanded our Asian footprint to Thailand in the mid-1990s and Saudi Arabia in 1997.

 We acquired Barbican Healthcare in 1999, which strengthened Bupa’s occupational health and screening activities and gave us the opportunity to directly provide dental services for the first time.